 Frying the Kachori

-Fry the kachoris on slow to medium flame stirring often for a even golden color .
+Fry the kachoris on slow to medium flame stirring often for an even golden colour.

-Let cool to store in a airtight container .
+Let cool to store in an airtight container.

 Here are some other varieties of Kachoris

 Day 6 Rabadi